BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/06_resource_management.md

 Many templates include reasonable CPU and Memory resource configurations, however, new apps simply are deployed with the platform default.

-> Platform Resource Request defaults are maintained by platform services it is a measurement based on the average cpu/memory utilization and serves as a great starting point for your pods horsepower
+> Platform Resource Request defaults are maintained by platform services.
+It is a measurement based on the average cpu/memory utilization and serves as a great starting point for your pods horsepower

 ## Explore Default Resource Configurations
 Since the Rocket Chat application was built from scratch and not deployed from a template, explore the current resources allocated to the pods: